joshuaquek/elastic-apm-node-logger/README.md

 # Elastic APM NodeJS Logger

+## Motivation
-As of 25th Aug 2022, the official `elastic-apm-node` NPM library does not send the STDOUT logs of the nodejs application that it is installed on to back to your designated Elastic Stack, hence this NPM library aims to bridge this gap.
+As of 25th Aug 2022, the official `elastic-apm-node` NPM library does not send the STDOUT logs of the nodejs application that it is installed on to back to your designated Elastic Stack, and you will have to use Filebeat (separate Golang process) to send the logs back - https://ela.st/nodejs-apm-filebeat.

+Hence this NPM library aims to bridge this gap by allowing you to send logs back together with your metrics from within your NodeJS App (no separate Golang process required)

 ## Further Details
 This is so that under your `Observability > APM > Services > Your NodeJS App`, the `Logs` section will no longer be blank.
 Apart from that, it also enables your NodeJS app's APM spans and traces to be correlated with the logs that get sent back by this NPM library.
 Correlation occurs via the "service.name"/"Service Name" Elastic Common Schema field - https://www.elastic.co/guide/en/ecs/current/ecs-service.html#field-service-name.